 How Do Pregnancy Tests Work?

 First, it helps to understand what makes pregnancy tests tick in the first place.
 Most at-home pregnancy tests detect the presence of a hormone called human chorionic gonadotropin (hCG).
-This hormone is released by the placenta shortly after a fertilized egg attaches to the uterine lining.
+This hormone is released by the placenta shortly after a fertilised egg attaches to the uterine lining.

 HCG levels double every 48 to 72 hours during the first four weeks of pregnancy.
 Home pregnancy tests contain antibodies that bind to and detect elevated hCG levels in your urine.
-When hCG is detected, it triggers a chemical reaction that produces a colored line on the test.
+When hCG is detected, it triggers a chemical reaction that produces a coloured line on the test.

 This is why most pregnancy tests instruct you to take them after missing your period.
 HCG builds up quickly in those early weeks, making it more likely the test will detect it.